10ssless/Liri-Bot/README.md

 ### spotify-this-song

 Type "node liri spotify-this-song < song name >" in command line to find the requested song.
-Returns the Song Title, Artist, Album, Year Released, and a Spotify link to hear the song.
+Returns the Song Title, Artist, Album, Release Date, and a Spotify link to hear the song.

 ### movie-this